TingTung93/dia-fastapi-server/README.md

 - Python 3.11 or higher
 - CUDA-capable GPU (recommended) or CPU
-- Hugging Face token for model download
+- ~3.2GB disk space for model download

 ### Installation